EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

  The following topics can be learnt from this Assignment:

 - Data preparation
-  - Visualizing data
+  - Visualizing Data
-  - Preventing data leakage
+  - Preventing Data Leakage
 - Model Development
   - Addressing class imbalance
   - Leveraging pre-trained models using transfer learning